younjiwoo/tunely/docs/sprint0.md

   Curious about what this does?
 Try logging `__dirname` to your console.

   > If you restart your server now and visit 'localhost:3000' in the browser, you'll notice the site now shows the contents of the html file.
-From now on, **do not visit your site by opening `index.html` in the browser.** Visit it by making a request to the correct URL.
+From now on, **do not visit your site by opening `index.html` in the browser.** Visit it by making a request to the correct URL (`localhost:3000/`).

   > Your page should show missing JavaScript and CSS.
 We will fix that by serving the contents of the `public` directory from the server as well.